 What is non-invoice income?
 And how do you track it?

 Small business owners are known for their enterprising abilities to earn income in diverse and creative ways.
-This means in addition to invoicing for work, there might be non-invoice income too.
+This means in addition to invoicing for work, there might be other income too, also referred to as non-invoice income.

-Lots of irons in the fire keep life interesting and prosperous—but they can also make tax time a headache.
+Lots of irons in the fire keeps life interesting and prosperous—but they can also make tax time a headache.

 Most service-based businesses send invoices to collect their payments, so when tax time rolls around it’s simple to run a report and find out how much income you brought in.
-But what if you have other sources of income, like cash payments or the sale of products?
-What is considered another source of income?
+But what if you have other sources of income, like cash payments, the sale of products, or sub-leasing?
+What is considered other income?
 Also, how do you track it?

 We have all the answers to your burning non-invoiced income questions, including a helpful system to help you organize it all.